sacdallago/bio_embeddings/README.md

 # Bio Embeddings
 The project includes:

-- A pipeline that allows to embed a FASTA file with different embedders, and then call feature extractors (eg. get secondary structure) on top of the embeddings.
+- A pipeline that allows to embed a FASTA file choosing from various embedders (see below), and then project and visualize the embeddings on 3D plots.
-- A web server that takes in sequences, embeds them and returns the embeddings OR the feature vectors.
+- A web server that takes in sequences, embeds them and returns the embeddings OR visualizes the embedding spaces on interactive plots online.
 - General purpose library to embed protein sequences in any python app.

+### Important information

+- The `albert` model weights are not publicly available yet.
+You can request early access by opening an issue.
+- Please help us out by opening issues and submitting PRs as you see fit, this repository is actively being developed.

 ### Install guides

-For now, this project is in beta.
 You can install the package via PIP like so:

 ```bash
 pip install git+https://github.com/sacdallago/bio_embeddings.git